A Eulogy for My Father

 VIDEO: The Purpose of Human Life

-Wow!
-If you've ever been interested in the message of Maharaji (aka Prem Rawat), here is 7 minutes and 31 seconds of what it's all about.
+If you've ever been interested in the message of Prem Rawat, here is 7 minutes and 31 seconds of what it's all about.
 Enjoy!The Slide Show and the Sleeping Bag

 When I received Knowledge in 1971, my life turned around for the better.